Explore Switzerland

 Address: 10 rue des Vieux-Grenadiers Geneva

-Opened in 1994, the cutting edge Museum of Modern and Contemporary Art refuses to conform and as museum director Christian Bernard says, the museum 'is not here to present the acceptable face of contemporary art'.
+Opened in 1994, the cutting edge Museum of Modern and Contemporary Art refuses to conform and as former museum director Christian Bernard says, the museum 'is not here to present the acceptable face of contemporary art'.
 With modern works dating from the 1960s to the present day, exhibited in a turn of the century factory, visitors to MAMCO will spend hours marvelling at the range of contemporary art that covers three floors.
 The Museum of Modern and Contemporary Art constantly reinvents itself, changing its exhibits and interior construction three times a year.
 The works of famous Dadaist Marcel Duchamp are on display all year round.

 Palais des Nations (United Nations)